Skip to content

 Eligible commercial insurance on either formatas low as $25/month

-The old headline made it sound like oral Wegovy cost one-tenth of the shot.
-The newer, more accurate headline is narrower: maintenance-dose tablets are currently priced below maintenance-dose shots, but the gap is much narrower than older list-price headlines suggested.
-A $299 tablet and a $349 shot are still meaningfully different.
-They are just not worlds apart the way older articles made them sound.
+The old headline made it sound like oral Wegovy cost a tenth of the shot.
+The accurate version is narrower: maintenance-dose tablets are currently priced below maintenance-dose shots, but the gap is much narrower than older list-price headlines suggested.
+A $299 tablet and a $349 shot are genuinely different — just not the worlds-apart difference older articles sold.

-The stronger price angle is at the beginning of treatment, where the tablet entry tier can be especially approachable for self-pay patients.
+The price story gets more interesting at the front end, where the tablet's entry tier can be unusually approachable for someone paying cash.

-If you are quoting old U.S. prices, check whether you are looking at legacy list-price framing or the 2026 self-pay ladders.
+If you're quoting old U.S. prices, check whether you're looking at legacy list-price framing or the 2026 self-pay ladders.
 That one distinction changes the whole conversation.

 In the U.S., say Zepbound, not Mounjaro, if you mean the obesity shot

-This needs to be stated cleanly because a lot of English-language content still gets it wrong.
+Worth stating flatly, because a lot of English-language content still botches it.

 In the United States: